-In the General Social Survey, close to half of all respondents detailed their trust in the scientific community, a similar result since the survey’s creation in 1973.
-From the findings: “Events such as the 2017 “March for Science” have brought greater attention to public attitudes toward science and scientists.”
+Since the survey’s inception in 1973, a similar proportion of respondents have indicated their trust in the scientific community in the General Social Survey.
+Events such as the 2017 “March for Science” have brought public attitudes toward science and scientists into greater focus.

 “Our analyses of recent poll data show that Americans’ confidence in scientists has been high for roughly 40 years (relative to other institutions), and that it is high even for controversial topics such as global warming and nuclear energy.”